dolphinnq/Todo-app/README.md

 $ nvm use 14
 ```

-2. Clone the repository to your local machine, open terminal (GitBash for Windows users) and clone repo with command bellow:
+2. Clone the repository to your local machine, open the terminal (GitBash for Windows users), and clone the repo with the command bellow:

 ```sh
 git clone https://github.com/YaroslavYarynych/Todo-app.git
 ```

-3. Open editor, set up project and install necessary packages in the code-editor you use:
+3. Open the editor, set up a project, and install the necessary packages in the code editor you use:

 ```sh
 $ npm install
 ```

-4. Open the project in browser:
+4. Open the project in the browser:

 ```sh
 $ npm start